 Svenson argues that Google's sharing of the data violated its own policies, which provide that the company only discloses information with third parties if doing so is

-“Google's competitor Microsoft does not share personally identifiable information with third-party vendors on its similarly-offered Windows Phone Store, yet users are still able to
+“Google's competitor Microsoft does not share personally identifiable information with third-party vendors on its similarly-offered Windows Phone Store, yet users are

-purchase apps through the Windows Phone Store,” she says in her court papers, filed this week in U.S. District Court for the Northern District of California.
+still able to purchase apps through the Windows Phone Store,” she says in her court papers, filed this week in U.S. District Court for the Northern District of California.

-decision to send information about her to a developer harmed her by exposing her to “a significant and imminently greater risk of identity theft.”
+that Google's decision to send information about her to a developer harmed her by exposing her to “a significant and imminently greater risk of identity theft.”

-first one stemming solely from revelations earlier this year that Google routinely sends developers the personal information of app buyers.
-Australian developer Dan Nolan brought the practice to light
+appears to be the first one stemming solely from revelations earlier this year that Google routinely sends developers the personal information of app buyers.
+Australian developer Dan Nolan brought the

-in February, when he criticized Google for sending developers the personal information of app buyers.
+practice to light in February, when he criticized Google for sending developers the personal information of app buyers.

 "Every App purchase you make on Google Play gives the developer your

-down and harass users who left negative reviews or refunded the app purchase."
+I could track down and harass users who left negative reviews or refunded the app purchase."

 Google never denied Nolan's report.
-Instead, the company says it designed its platform so that people who
+Instead, the company says it designed its platform so that

-purchase apps do so from the developer.
+people who purchase apps do so from the developer.
 That model differs from the popular iTunes platform, where people purchase apps from Apple.

-When Google's practice came to light, Rep. Hank Johnson
+When Google's practice came to light, Rep.

-(D-Ga.) criticized the company.
+Hank Johnson (D-Ga.) criticized the company.
 He said in a letter to Google that “over-sharing” of personal information can lead to identity theft.